ec-europa/europa-component-library/docs/conventions/components.md

 ## Manifest file package.json

-As mentioned earlier in the introduction, the `package.json` is the first and most important element to attend to when working with components packages.
+As mentioned earlier in the introduction, the `package.json` is the first and most important element to attend to when working with components' packages.

 Please ensure the presence of the following attributes:

 - `name`: name of the package.
-Follow naming conventions presented in the next section
+Follow naming conventions presented in the following section
-- `sass`: path to a SCSS file.
-Higher priority than 'style'
 - `style`: path to a CSS file.
 This is the main bundled stylesheet (dist/[name].css)
+- `sass`: path to a SCSS file.
+Higher priority than `style`
 - `main`: path to a JavaScript file.
 Used by non ES6-aware tools (UMD) (dist/[name].js)
 - `module`: path to a JavaScript file file.
 Used by ES6-aware tools like webpack
 - `dependencies`: list of other packages' code which is required for the given package

 It's important to have packages within `src/systems/ec/implementations/react` folder with `"private": true` flag because these are used only for internal purposes of demonstrating implementaiton of vanilla components on ECL website.

+**React components should not be shared publicly.
+They are not an official implementation of ECL.**

 ## Naming